 I recommend SSL certificates from Namecheap if you’re looking at cheap, yet effective SSL implementation.

-Pro Tip: Though there are several web hosting services which provide SSL certificates, I highly recommend you try Namecheap SSL certificates.
-They are reliable and highly cost effective compared to other SSL providers.
+Pro Tip: Though there are several web hosting services that provide SSL certificates, I highly recommend you try Namecheap SSL certificates.
+They are reliable and highly cost-effective compared to other SSL providers.

 9. Check and Fix Crawl Errors in Google Search Console